ecomni/m2-webp/README.md

 ## Requirements

-This module is developed for Magento 2.4.7-p1 or higher.
-Other versions could require small adjustments.
+This module is developed specifically on Magento 2.4.7-p5.
+Other versions could require small adjustments in the patches, feel free to make a pull-request for version-specific supoprt.
 Your installation should have the `cwebp` package installed.

 ## Installation